vansante/go-zfsutils/README.md

 ## Testing

-To test this module run this on a system with ZFS tools enabled:

-- `sudo go test -v ./`

 Sudo permissions are required to run `zpool` commands unfortunately.
 The tests create a test zpool using some files in `/tmp`.